Interactive apps with Dash

 Add some style

-At the moment, our application is very minimal in appearance.
-While we could style it using HTML and CSS, that approach assumes some familiarity with CSS.
-Dash provides higher-level components that make styling much easier.
-A popular option in industry, Dash Enterprise (requires a commercial license starting at $35k per year) provides Dash Design Kit, but it’s not an option for us.
+At the moment, our application has a very minimal appearance.
+While we could improve it with HTML and CSS, that approach assumes some familiarity with CSS.
+Dash also provides higher-level components that make styling much easier.
+A popular industry option is Dash Enterprise, which includes the Dash Design Kit, but it requires a commercial license starting at about $35k per year and is therefore not a practical option for us.

 Fortunately, the Dash community has developed two open-source libraries – Dash Bootstrap Components and Dash Mantine Components – that make styling Dash apps much easier.
 They are easy to install: